The Internet with Privacy Policies: Measuring The Web Upon Consent: Impact on Tracking

-Figure~\ref{fig:ca_category_avg} shows the average number of Trackers in websites, with categories sorted from the one with average highest to the one with average lowest number of Trackers in the \BEFORE.
-In the \AFTER and \INTERNAL, there is a large increase in the number of Trackers, confirming that most Trackers appear only after the user accepts the privacy policies and when visiting internal pages.
-Here, differences across categories are pronounced.
-Categories that heavily depend on advertisement-related incomes (such as \textit{News and Media}, \textit{Sports}, \textit{Games}, \textit{Arts and Entertainment}) tend to rely on a large number of Trackers to support more effective behavioral advertisements.
+Moving to the number of trackers per website shown in Figure~\ref{fig:ca_category_avg}, we observe large increase in the \AFTER case, confirming that most Trackers appear only after the user accepts the privacy policies and when visiting internal pages.
+Here, differences across categories are all pronounced, with those categories that heavily depend on advertisements (\textit{News and Media}, \textit{Sports}, \textit{Games}, \textit{Arts and Entertainment}) that have to rely on a large number of Trackers to support behavioral advertisements.
 This is noticeable already on the \BEFORE.
-For example, access to a \textit{News} website leads to contact $5.7$ Trackers on average.
+For example, access to a \textit{News} website leads to contact $5.7$ Trackers on average in \BEFORE.
 Here, \TOOL successfully accepts the privacy policies in $87\%$ of cases.
-Indeed, being \textit{News} websites very popular, they tend to correctly implement the privacy regulations, showing a well-configured Privacy Banner.
-Upon acceptance, suddenly, the number of Trackers becomes almost 6 times higher ($30.9$ for \textit{News}) and 9 times higher in \INTERNAL ($47.7$).
-Similar considerations hold for many other categories, e.g., for \emph{Sport}, \emph{Food and Drink} and \emph{Arts and Entertainment} the average number of Trackers more than triples.
+Indeed, being \textit{News} websites very popular, they tend to correctly implement the privacy regulations and to show a well-configured Consent Banner.
+Upon acceptance, suddenly, the number of Trackers becomes almost 6 times higher ($30.9$ for \textit{News}) and 9 times higher when doing \INTERNAL ($47.7$ trackers on average).
+For \emph{Sport}, \emph{Food and Drink} and \emph{Arts and Entertainment} the average number of Trackers more than triples in \AFTER.
+Only for the \textit{Adult} category confidence intervals overlap.

-These results well highlight the need for correctly handling the Privacy Banners to observe the extensiveness of Trackers.
-Without \TOOL, one would radically underestimate the footprint of the tracking and ads ecosystems on the Web.
+These numbers are particularly interesting if read in the perspective of recent works.
+Englehardt~\emph{et al.}~\cite{englehardt2016online}, in 2016, measured an average of 35 Trackers per website on News websites.
+In 2021, we find similar numbers ($30.9$) on the \AFTER, while, due to the spread of Consent Banners, on the \BEFORE we would only find $5.7$, on average.
+On Sport category, Englehardt~\emph{et al.}~\cite{englehardt2016online} measured $27$ Trackers per website.
+In 2021, we find $21.0$ on the \AFTER, while only $4.6$ on the \BEFORE.
+These results well highlight the need for correctly handling the Consent Banners to observe the extensiveness of web tracking.
 In a nutshell, thanks to \TOOL, we obtain the fundamentally different figure in the \AFTER and \INTERNAL.